JPP-J/deep-_learning_project/README.md

 ## Project 4: Object Detection Using YOLOv8n 🚦

 - **Description**:
-  Prototype built an object detection system using the **YOLOv8n** (You Only Look Once) model to identify and locate multiple objects within images.
-Leveraged a pretrained YOLOv8n architecture from Ultralytics for fast and accurate detection on custom and public image data.

-  The project demonstrates real-time object localization, bounding box prediction, and confidence scoring, suitable for surveillance, automation, or visual analytics tasks.
+  This prototype implements an object detection pipeline using **YOLOv8n**, a lightweight and real-time object detection model from Ultralytics.
+The system is designed to detect and localize multiple object classes within static images, offering practical insights into integrating YOLOv8 models in detection-based workflows.

+  The prototype scope includes:
+  - Loading pretrained YOLOv8n weights
+  - Running inference on test images
+  - Visualizing detections with bounding boxes and confidence scores

 - **Libraries Used**:
   - **Data Analysis:** `pandas`, `NumPy`